Minor league football (gridiron): Modern era (2000-2010s)

 From the late 2000s into the early 2010s, many startup leagues had trouble attracting investors.
 Five high-profile attempts by the All American Football and United National Gridiron leagues in 2007, the New United States Football League in 2010 and 2014, and the A-11 Football League in 2014, never materialized.
 Two other leagues in the era were the low-level New World Football League (NWFL) and the Stars Football League (SFL), both of which survived three seasons: the NWFL from 2008 to 2010, and the SFL from 2011 to 2013.

 The 2009 United Football League (UFL) was the most prominent league in the era, playing 3½ seasons before folding.
-The UFL was fairly successful, attracting big crowds in Omaha, Sacramento, and Hartford and airing all league games on Versus, HDnet, and over the Internet, and had plans to expand.
+The UFL was fairly successful, attracting big crowds in Omaha, Sacramento, and Hartford, signing prominent former NFL stars, and airing all league games on Versus, HDnet, and over the Internet, and had plans to expand.
 It functioned as a single-entity league following the Major League Soccer model.
-The UFL featured former NFL players, and was the first professional fall league other than the National Football League to play in the United States since the mid-1970s.
-The league collapsed in the middle of its 2012 season, failing to pay the bills after most investors stepped out.
+The UFL was the first professional fall league other than the National Football League to play in the United States since the mid-1970s.
+The league suffered from systemic financial shortfalls throughout its existence, which eventually led to unpaid players and coaches, and the league shutting down midway through its 2012 season.

 The Fall Experimental Football League (FXFL), founded in 2014, aimed to become a professional feeder system for the NFL.
 The league owner, Brian Woods, wanted his franchises to be primarily based in minor league baseball stadiums, and use the infrastructure in place to attract fans.
 The FXFL attracted the final NFL roster cuts, for the purpose of keeping them "in football shape, physically and mentally".
 The league was cancelled after two abbreviated seasons, and was reformatted as the developmental Spring League in 2016.